hyoin-an/DQP/README.md

 * Pyramid proposal

-### ver4.0 Location/Scale family of a One-dimensional DQP
+### ver 4.
+Location/Scale family of a One-dimensional DQP

 ##### Log-linear modeling for sigma_x
 *	Extension of One dimensional DQP (ver2.0)